zocteam/zoc-tools/01coin-MasternodeGuide.md

 Then do Ctrl-X to close, Y to confirm.

 (Note: if you would like to generate a random rpcpassword for your config file instead, you may do so by doing `pwgen -s -cn 44 1` prior to editing your file.
-Remember ó it is not important that you remember your rpcuser or rpcpassword, just that you donít change them while the daemon is running.)
+Remember ‚Äî it is not important that you remember your rpcuser or rpcpassword, just that you don‚Äôt change them while the daemon is running.)

 Now launch the 01coin daemon: